NaClSSS/NVB/documents/manual.md

   - `data`: In general, a view needs to be bound to at least one data.
 Therefore, we define a data variable in the base class.
 If subclasses need more data, they can define them additionally in the subclass.
   - `highlighter`: It stores the IDs of the elements that need to be highlighted (subset information) and specifies how the view responds to the subset information.
 The highlighter will be introduced in more detail in the `Highlighter` section.
   - Other view parameters: `wrap` (whether the view has a rectangle border), `opacity` (the opacity of the view), ...
-- `def __init__(self, data, position, size=None, highlighter=None, title=None, border=True, , opacity=1):` (Some parameters like `stroke-width` for setting the stroke width of border are omitted.)
+- `def __init__(self, data, position, size=None, highlighter=None, title=None, border=True, opacity=1):` (Some parameters like `stroke-width` for setting the stroke width of the border are omitted.)
   Constructor.
 If `data` is not of the `Data` class, NNVisBuilder will automatically wrap it.
 - `def set_position(self, position):`
   Modifies the `position` attribute.
 If the length of parameter `position` is 4, then the `size` attribute will be modified based on the last two values.
 - `def align(self, info='', view=None, padding=0):`
-  This function returns a four-tuple containing the position and size, which is used for alignment between views. `info` is a `str` that contains the following patterns: if the pattern `right(next, a)` is included, then the x position returned is offset by `a + size[0]` to the right of the current view position (`a` can be negative).
-If next is not specified, the returned position will only be offset by `a`.
+  This function returns a four-tuple containing the position and size, which is used for alignment between views. `info` is an `str` that contains the following patterns: if the pattern `right(next, a)` is included, then the x position returned is offset by `a + size[0]` to the right of the current view position (`a` can be negative).
+If `next` is not specified, the returned position will only be offset by `a`.
 The pattern `under(next, b)` is similar.
 If the view parameter is not specified, the size returned is equal to the size of the current view.
 Otherwise, the returned size will make the distance between the boundary of the new view and the boundary of `view` equal to `padding`.
 - `def onclick(self, f):`
   Set the click event handler.
 When the click event occurs, `f` will be called and the ID of the clicked element will be passed to `f` as the parameter.
 This ID is not exactly the same for each view type, and we will introduce the subset information for each view subclass separately in the Interaction Section.
   The form of `f` is as follows: